Complementary Medicine That Works: Biofeedback –Migraine Update!

 Complementary medicine: what works and what doesn't

-It was a huge surprise to discover how much biofeedback helped me.
-The idea sounds weird (to me, at least)– they hook you up to a fancy machine that measures stuff like your brain waves, skin temperature, muscle tension, heart rate, skin conduction and breathing, and then visualizes it.
 The idea behind biofeedback is that by being able to actually look at something that illustrates what’s going on right then in your body, you can use that (bio)feedback to help learn to regulate some of those processes that you’re not normally aware of but may be able to bring under voluntary control– and eventually, learn to do it on your own without the need of that visualization.
-As the Mayo Clinic put it, “In essence, biofeedback gives you the ability to practice new ways to control your body.”¹
+As the Mayo Clinic put it, “In essence, biofeedback gives you the ability to practice new ways to control your body.”1

-Does it really help?
+Does biofeedback really help?
 Science says yes.

-In 2002, a task force formed to rank how effective biofeedback is for different disorders.² Biofeedback has evidence-based support for chronic pain conditions including migraines,³ tension headaches,4,5 temporomandibular joint pain,6 and is also used for non-cardiac chest pain,7 arthritic conditions,8 irritable bowel syndrome,9 Raynaud’s disease, and other chronic pain conditions.10 There is evidence biofeedback may help related problems such as insomnia and anxiety, but often demonstrates comparable gains to cognitive behavioral therapy for these conditions.
+In 2002, a task force formed to rank how effective biofeedback is for different disorders.2 Biofeedback has evidence-based support for chronic pain conditions including migraines,3 tension headaches,4 5 temporomandibular joint pain,6 and is also used for non-cardiac chest pain,7 arthritic conditions,8 irritable bowel syndrome,9 Raynaud’s disease, and other chronic pain conditions.10 There is evidence biofeedback may help related problems such as insomnia and anxiety, but often demonstrates comparable gains to cognitive behavioral therapy for these conditions.
 Thus, biofeedback is often used in conjunction with other therapies such as physical therapy or cognitive behavioral therapy, mindfulness and meditation.11

 — Institute for Chronic Pain, “What is Biofeedback?

-“Biofeedback is a closed-loop system that translates bio-signals into audiovisual displays.”
-Source: Biofeedback for Everyday Stress Management: A Systematic Review.
+Biofeedback is a closed-loop system that translates bio-signals to audiovisual displays12

 I generally have ridiculously tight muscles.
 In addition, I have a whole mess of depression and anxiety issues, which of course makes them clench up even more.
 At my first appointment, the practitioner started out asking me to consciously relax my muscles one by one, and gave me a couple of visualization exercises to try.
 I could see the indicators on the screen change as my muscles relaxed, and finally, what it looked like when they tensed back up as soon as I stopped focusing on them.